rf5860/Bash-and-Friends/doc/shell.md

 | Ctrl-l   |Clear the screen|

+## Bash Profile

+If you're using msysgit, you can create a file: ``~/<Username>/.bash_profile``.
+This file will get executed each term you start Git, so it's a convenient place to save things like Aliases and Functions.

 ## Aliases

 Aliases provide a nice way of having shortcuts for frequently used commands.
 Suppose for example, you're tired of typing ``git add``, you could do: